csdms/bmi/docs/source/glossary.rst

       The number of dimensions of a model grid.
 A scalar has rank 0, a vector has rank 1, a rectilinear grid has rank 2, etc.

+   refactor

+      The act of modifying the internals of a program without changing the external behaviors of the program.
+Refactoring is often done to clean up code and improve its performance.

    Standard Names

       A semantic mediation technology developed at CSDMS for precisely